The Tricks of a Solo Photographer

 Another option for the solo photographer

 Only recently did I buy an iPhone and one of the big surprises was the ability to see myself as I take my own photograph.
 However, I think I will stick with my method with my camera for a number of reasons.
-It offers a wider angle making it easier to get more in the picture, the photo is larger and the quality is better.
+It offers a wider angle making it easier to get more in the picture, the photo is larger and the quality is better and there’s no temptation to look at the screen rather than the lens.
 However, in a pinch the phone is a great solution.

 Best Camera Bag I’ve Seen